rmtec/modeswitcher/README.md

 ```

 # Data Sources <a name="datasources"></a>
+The following links provide access to the vulnerabilities and patches of the used software packages Apache2, Nginx, and PHP.
+In addition, we uploaded the JSON data in the folder reproduction package in case the links are not working anymore.

 ## Vulnerabilities <a name="vulnerabilities"></a>
 * **Apache2 2.4.38 (17 Jan 2019)** `cpe:2.3:a:apache:http_server:2.4.38` [HTML](https://nvd.nist.gov/vuln/search/results?adv_search=true&query=cpe:2.3:a:apache:http_server:2.4.38), [JSON](https://services.nvd.nist.gov/rest/json/cpes/1.0?cpeMatchString=cpe:2.3:a:apache:http_server:2.4.38:*:*:*:*:*:*:*&addOns=cves), [HTML Vendor](https://httpd.apache.org/security/vulnerabilities_24.html)